-Even if no relevant ecological and economic effects by introduced species could be found as yet in the German coastal waters, on international level the need for action concerning the minimization of organism introduction by the transportation vector ocean shipping has been recognized for some years.
+Even if no relevant ecological and economic effects by alien species could be found as yet in the German coastal waters, on international level the need for action concerning the minimisation of organism introduction by the transportation vector ocean shipping has been recognised for some years.
 Among others, different sterilisation methods for ballast water were checked for their effectiveness, e.g. irradiation with ultraviolet, ultrasound and microwaves.
 However, no method could be found yet, which is technically feasible on a large scale, safe, cost effective and compatible to the environment.
-An ecological mild method would be the exchange of ballast water on the high seas as required by the MEPC of the IMO London.
-But investigations have shown that as a result of this method the introduction of organisms can only be minimized in a limited manner.
+An ecological mild method would be the exchange of ballast water on the high seas as required by the Marine Environment Protection Committee (MEPC) of the IMO, London.
+But investigations have shown that as a result of this method the introduction of organisms can only be minimised in a limited manner.